How to Bake the Perfect Potato

 Baked Potato Recipe from a Professional Chef

 I was thrilled to receive another email from Certified Master Chef Hartmut W. Kuntze.
-You may remember his great description of how to make Professional Mashed Potatoes.
+You may remember his excellent description of how to make Professional Mashed Potatoes.

 As a home cook enthusiast, you can’t believe how exciting it is to learn from a professional.
 Chef Hartmut knows potatoes and has baked a few in his day.